jackalope-code/stream-overlay/README.md

 https://react.dev/reference/react

 ## Issues
+- ID's are getting screwed up
   - Adding and updating one item causes an error on the other view.
 Objects are not getting updated correctly somewhere.
   - Some objects are not generated properly with ID's are are just "ghost objects".
 Try adding and manipulating multiple items.
 Item map gets weird w/ state updates.
-- URGENT: No way to delete anything.
-- Fields aren't connected to update components once added... there is no component tracking or updating shown on forms
-- Hosting and env vars all over the place
   - Strange issues with the editor on refresh and component changes (is this still happening?)
       Something is getting duplicated and not sent back with urls.
+- URGENT: Long repeating floats when working with differently scaled values.
+- REST and WS unsecured.
+- Hosting and env vars all over the place
 - No persistance on API restart.
 - GUI sucks.
 - There's no lock on dragging so there may be unexpected behavior with multiple users dragging.
-- URGENT: Long repeating floats when working with differently scaled values.
 - Doesn't upsize images... only downsizes
 - Websocket shape is not clearly defined or typed.
 - Websocket update messages are long and usually don't update much at once.